Call For Your Acne Consultation Today

 Systemic retinoids for acne

 Oral isotretinoin, previously known by the widely-used brand name Accutane, is used for patients with severe acne that does not respond to other measures.
 Side effect include chapped lips and dry skin, but more serious systemic side-effects may occur, such as elevation in liver enzymes and abnormalities of lipid metabolism.
 Most significantly, isotretinoin is teratogenic (causes birth defects) and cannot be used in pregnant women or in women that might become pregnant.
 Birth control measures and rigorous monitoring are necessary to ensure compliance.
-Patients must be registered in a special monitoring program called iPledge, administered by the drug’s manufacturer.
+Patients must be registered in a special monitoring program called iPledge, administered by the drug’s manufacturers.
 The risks and benefits must be discussed fully with an experienced dermatologist.
 Isotretinoin is used for several months, usually at least five.
 However, the longer the course of treatment and the greater the total amount of isotretinoin taken, the better the chance of remaining acne-free after the course of treatment.

 Oral contraceptive pills (OCP) and anti-androgens for acne